Sofiullah-Iqbal-Kiron/js-cid/README.md

 <!-- - `python main.py <file_name>` : in case you don't want to specify solution count. -->
 <!-- - `python main.py <file_name> --msc <value>` : to specify maximum solution count replace `<value>` with with that integer, default is 5 -->

-## MIT License for code

-Our tool is licensed under the [MIT License](https://github.com/Sofiullah-Iqbal-Kiron/js-cid/blob/main/LICENSE).

 # Video Tutorial

 Or watch [this](https://youtu.be/6STIHO5lKCI) video tutorial on youtube.